We’ll show you how to enjoy the perfect Yokohama itinerary with this 3 days in Yokohama, Japan travel guide!

 You’ll immediately notice the huge Ferris wheel, which is arguably the most photographed place in all of Yokohama.

-For a real fun experience, take a ride on it!
+For a really fun experience, take a ride on the Ferris wheel!
 It’s only 800 Yen and has great views over Minato Mirai 21.

 Or if you would prefer, wait until the evening so you can see everything lit up.